FIXTradingCommunity/fixp-specification/v1-0-STANDARD/doc/04PointToPointSessionProtocol.md

 ### Applied

 This is an optional application response message to support an idempotent flow.
-Standard FIX semantics provide application layer acknowledgements to requests, e.g. Execution Report in response to New Order Single.
+Standard FIX semantics provide application layer acknowledgements to requests, e.g. ExecutionReport in response to NewOrderSingle.
 The principle is to use application specific acknowledgement messages where possible; use the Applied message where an application level acknowledgement message does not exist.

 Since Applied is an application message, it will be reliably delivered if returned on a recoverable flow.